 Understanding the basic automotive specs can help you decide on what kind or type of car fits your preference.
 With that, we’ve compiled 8 of the most commonly used spec sheet terminologies that can guide you in choosing your new car.

-That equates to a 4-cylinder engine with a displacement of 1,998 cc, which in most spec sheets is rounded off as 2.0L.
-Best examples of this is the Mazda 3 Hatchback SkyActiv R which has a 1,998 cc (or 2.0L) engine.
+That equates to a 4-cylinder engine with a displacement of 1,998cc, which in most spec sheets is rounded off as 2.0L.
+The best example of this is the Mazda 3 which has a 1,998cc (or 2.0-liter) engine.

 Horsepower / Torque

-Horsepower is the amount of power generated by the engine as it turns air and fuel into energy.
-Torque, on the other hand, is the amount of force the engine is capable of exerting in order to pull the vehicle forward.
-Local car manufacturers often use ‘hp’ and ‘Nm’ to represent the vehicle’s horsepower and torque rating.
+Horsepower is the amount of power generated by the engine as it turns air and fuel into energy, torque, on the other hand, is the amount of force the engine is capable of exerting in order to pull the vehicle forward.
+Local car manufacturers often use ‘hp’ and ‘Nm’ to represent the vehicle’s horsepower and torque rating, where 'hp' stands for horsepower, and 'Nm' stands for Newton-meters.

 The transmission is a component that distributes engine power and torque to the drive wheels so the car can move.
-Nowadays, there are 3 major types of transmissions; manual, automatic, and the continuous variable transmission or CVT.
-Manual gives drivers the full control of changing gears, while the automatic provides a more relaxed and convenient driving experience by doing away with the hands-on operation of the clutch and gear shifting.
+Nowadays, there are 4 major types of transmissions: manual, automatic—or torque converter, automated manual, dual-clutch transmission (DCT), and continuously variable transmission (CVT).
+Manual gives drivers full control of changing gears, while the automatic provides a more relaxed and convenient driving experience by doing away with the hands-on operation of the clutch and gear shifting.

 The CVT, on the other hand, is just like an automatic but it offers a smoother driving feel as it no longer has to change gears in order to increase or decrease speed.
 Think of it as having a single gear that can adjust itself to low, medium, or high speeds.
-The latest Mitsubishi Mirage GLS CVT is a good example of a car that has this kind of transmission.
+The Ford Territory is a good example of a car that has this kind of transmission.

 This refers to the drive wheels or the wheels that are driven by the engine and transmission.
-The most common powertrains are; front-wheel-drive (FWD), rear-wheel-drive (RWD), and 4-wheel-drive (4WD).
+The most common drivetrains are; front-wheel-drive (FWD), rear-wheel-drive (RWD), all-wheel drive (AWD), and 4-wheel-drive (4WD).

 An automobile’s dimensions consist of its body’s length, width, and height.
 It also includes the wheelbase (the length of the lower body between the front and rear wheels), ground clearance (the height or measurement of the gap between the vehicle’s underbody and the road surface), trunk capacity, and maximum cargo (the volume by which the vehicle can carry stuff in the cabin when its rear seats are folded down).